 WACC (INTC) = (12.80% * 1.4786%) + (87.20% * 7.438%) --> 6.68%

 You can then plug this 6.68% figure into your DCF spreadsheet as the discount rate (required rate of return), and this completes step 2.
+For another example on how to calculate the WACC (with downloadable spreadsheets), see the link below:

 The perpetual, or constant growth rate, is the growth rate that free cash flow (FCF) is going to grow at, forever.